-Here's another short exerpt from my upcoming book on growing up in the '60s.
-(You can bide the time until it's released by getting my other book.
-Order now!)
+Here's another short exerpt from my book THE ME GENERATION...BY ME (GROWING UP IN THE '60s).
+It's the PERFECT last minute Father's Day gift that you can order here.
 This is the perfect post for June 15th (you'll see why).
 It's 1967.
 I've just gone out on a date with Eleanor.
 During the date she casually mentioned that she was a witch.

 Eleanor was extremely cute.
 Huge blue eyes, a slight over-bite (which works for me), svelte figure, and a Dorothy Hamill wedge haircut.